 |Expended on||Particular cost object.||Multiple cost object.|

 For operating any business understanding the direct cost vs indirect cost is very important.
-Because while operating a business if you don’t know how to allocate costs and how to attribute them properly, then it would be very difficult to find out the profit per unit after selling product or services.
+Because while operating a business, if you don’t know how to allocate costs and attribute them properly, it would be very difficult to find out the profit per unit after selling products or services.

 Direct costs are identifiable and useful for taking any short-term decisions but cannot be used for taking any long-term decisions, as it does not include all other costs that may apply to long-term decisions.
 Therefore, the main challenge while operating a business is indirect costs.
 Indirect costs are unidentifiable costs, the business can see how much they can expand on a long-term basis, and then they can measure the profits.